LimXplorer/incident-management/README.md

 **Q:** Why is the file named launchpage.html instead of index.html?

 **A:** Naming the HTML file for the **launchpage.html** instead of **index.html** is mainly to avoid conflict with the **index.html (app/<YOU_APP>/webapp/index.html)** that the CAP server finds by default, while retaining the functionality and structure of the default page for easy development and maintenance.

+**Q:** What is XSUAA?
+**A:** XSUAA (XS User and Authentication and Authorization) is the SAP Authorization and Trust Management service, an OAuth 2.0 authorization server that provides user authentication and fine-grained authorization management for applications on SAP BTP.